The Steps to Writing a Research Paper

 19. Proofread, Proofread, Proofread!

-For an excellent, printable proofreading checklist, visit the Writing Center at George Mason University Online Handouts, including:
+For an excellent, proofreading checklist, visit the Writing Center at George Mason University Online Handouts, including:

 If you need assistance writing your research paper, try these UNT Resources